HristoMohamed/timesyncd/README.md

 # timesyncd

+This daemon is maent to be used on SLC6/CentOS6/Rhel7 systems.
 A simple deamon running to ensure there is no difference in the hwclock and the software clock.
 RHEV 3.4 suffers the issue that paused/migrated VMs come with incorrect clock,